tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 SQL Server/操作指南/备份与回档/回档数据库_intl_en.md

 The data and log backups in TencentDB for SQL Server are retained for seven days; therefore, you can roll back the instance data to any time point within the last seven days.
 This document describes how to roll back an instance in the console.

 ## Directions
-1. Log in to the [TencentDB for SQL Server Console](https://console.cloud.tencent.com/sqlserver), click an instance name to enter the instance details page, and click **Rollback** in the top-right corner.
+1. Log in to the [TencentDB for SQL Server Console](https://console.cloud.tencent.com/sqlserver), click an instance ID to enter the instance details page, and click **Rollback** in the top-right corner.
 2. In the pop-up dialog box, select the database to be rolled back, set the rollback time, decide whether to overwrite the original database, and click **Next**.
 >!
 >- Rollback is currently only supported for the same instance, and you can choose to overwrite the original database or generate a duplicate database.